Damien-Shoemake/workday-planner/README.md

 ## The Task
 <br>

-- Create a simple calender app that will allow the user to save events for each hour of the day
+- Create a simple calender app that will allow the user to save events for each hour of the work day
 - Feature dynimcally updated HTML and CSS code by using jQuery
 - Use Moment.js library to work with date and time.
 <br>